Rorn001/350course-material/LecturePlans/introduction.md

 ### Sign up for the Starter account
 Any student may sign up for a starter account.
 These credits are valid for one year and are not tied to any class.
 As an AWS Academy institution, Emory students receive additional credits in their starter accounts.
 1. Go to [awseducate.com](awseducate.com).
-2. Sign up as a student
+2. Sign up as a student.
-3. After logging in, click